jacobmw/puppet-vagrant-assesment/README.md

 ## Other considerations for disscussion / thinking about

 How would you make sure the application is secure, is there anything in particular to worry about?

+Updates on OS.
+Need patches for security vulnerabilities etc.
+Firewall is disabled.
+Need to set restricted rules.

 How would you know if the app was working or not?
+Need a script to confirm status.
+Build should run some sanity tests.

-What would you change or advise the potential client or dev team to change or think about?
+What would you change or
+advise the potential client or dev team to change or think about?
+Firewall, yum updates, go modules for dependency pulling... building binary ahead of time and just providing a tar or gzip with the binary
+Have the application run through a docker image and run it on the instance with the appropriate network config